dutor/loki/README.md

-loki
+Loki
 ====

 A C++ Template library, developed by  Andrei Alexandrescu, the author of the book _Modern C++ Design_.

-Source code in this project is tied to Modern C++ Design.
+Source code in this project is tied to _Modern C++ Design_.
 For the mostly recent updates, please refer to the official project in SourceForge.net: http://sourceforge.net/projects/loki-lib/files/Loki/

 The purpose to create this repository is just to do experiments in _Modern C++ Design_.

-Quoted from the original readme.txt
+Quotation from the original readme.txt
 ====

 Last update: Aug 29, 2002